 Cavalry FC prospects and FC Edmonton prospects battled to a 2-2 draw in front of over 1,000 spectators in the first match played on the new soccer pitch at Spruce Meadows in Calgary Saturday.

-The new venue will be home to Cavalry FC when the new professional soccer team plays in inaugural season of the Canadian Premier League (CPL).
+The new venue will be home to Cavalry FC when the new professional soccer team plays in the inaugural season of the Canadian Premier League (CPL) next year.
 Saturday’s match was the first of a two-leg exhibition series dubbed the Al Classico.
 The return leg is set to be played in Edmonton October 20.

 Many of the players in these matches are expected to play in the CPL when it kicks off April 2019.